meta-llama/llama-stack/docs/getting_started.md

 $CONDA_PREFIX/bin/pip install -e .
 ```

-# Getting Started

-The `llama` CLI tool helps you setup and use the Llama toolchain & agentic systems.
-It should be available on your path after installing the `llama-stack` package.
+For what you can do with the Llama CLI, please refer to [CLI Reference](./cli_reference.md).

+## Starting the Llama Stack Server

+## Quick Cheatsheet
 This guides allows you to quickly get started with building and running a Llama Stack server in < 5 minutes!

-You may also checkout this [notebook](https://github.com/meta-llama/llama-stack/blob/main/docs/getting_started.ipynb) for trying out out demo scripts.

-## Quick Cheatsheet

-#### Via docker
+#### Starting up server via docker
 ```
 docker run -it -p 5000:5000 -v ~/.llama:/root/.llama --gpus=all llamastack-local-gpu
 ```